bradleyschacht/LasVegasWorkshop2025/labs/06 - Advanced query techniques.md

     <img src = "../assets/images/06_time_travel_initial_record_count.png"/>

 1. Delete the 89 records from January 1, 2013 and verify they were removed by running the cell for **Step 6.1.4** in *The Workshop* notebook.
-Upcon completion, the cell will a set of query results will be displayed.
+Upon completion, the cell will a set of query results will be displayed.

     ``` sql
     DELETE FROM dbo.FactSale WHERE InvoiceDateKey = '2013-01-01'